-PSSR Coffee Machine Test
+PSSR and Coffee Machine Statutory Examinations

-If you own a commercial coffee machine that uses pressurised steam, and is older than 14 months from date of new supply, can prove to be a risk that you may want to avoid.
-This is because you have a statutory obligation to meet the stringent legal requirement of the Pressure Systems Safety Regulations 2000.
+If you own a commercial coffee machine that incorporates a steam boiler, it can prove to be a risk that you may want to avoid.
+This is because you have a statutory obligation to meet the stringent legal requirement of the Pressure Systems Safety Regulations 2000.(PSSR 2000)

-PSSR Test inspection procedure will include:
+The system examination procedure will include:

-- Completely Shut the coffee machine down
+Completely and safely shut the coffee machine down.

-- After all of that has been done the engineer will submit the finding to our support team who will then issue a PSSR Test Certificate for the coffee machine to indicate it has passed
+After all of that has been done the engineer will submit the finding to our support team who will then issue a Written Scheme of Examination with an accompanying detailed examination report for the machine to indicate it has passed its safety assessment.

-CONTACT US FOR COFFEE MACHINE SERVICES
+CONTACT US FOR COFFEE MACHINE SYSTEM EXAMINATIONS SERVICES